Why Automate Salesforce Testing?

-- Salesforce Lightning uses complex web components, such as Shadow DOM, which are difficult to test with open source or code-based tools.
+- Salesforce Lightning utilizes Shadow DOM and other complex web components, which are difficult to test with a code-based or open source tool.

 - Apps from cloud marketplaces, such as Salesforce’s AppExchange, introduce different codebases, requiring end-to-end testing to successfully integrate with CI/CD pipeline.